nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.4.
 Sorting animals: `sort` (Malcolm)

-If you need to create some sort of ordering in your `ZooKeep` book, such as a chronological order by feed times to organise your feeding schedule, this feature helps to sort the animals by the given category and updates the list of animals accordingly.
+If you need to create some sort of ordering in your `ZooKeep` book, such as a chronological order by feed times to organise your feeding schedule, this feature helps you to sort all your animals by the given category and updates the list of animals accordingly.

 Format: `sort CATEGORY`